 Showcase Your Talent on a Global Stage

 Are you a young musician with dreams of international acclaim?
-We invite you to participate in our inaugural International Music Competition at Brentwood School.
+Our annual International Music Competition at Brentwood School offers a special opportunity to showcase your skills, receive expert feedback and win life-changing prizes!

 Why Enter?

-• Gain global recognition by performing in front of world-renowned adjudicators.
+- Gain global recognition by performing in front of world-renowned adjudicators.

-• Receive personalised feedback from a panel of distinguished music professionals.
+- Receive personalised feedback from a panel of distinguished music professionals.

-• Win life-changing scholarships, bursaries and prize money that could shape your future.
+- Win life-changing scholarships, bursaries and prize money that could shape your future.

-• All finalists receive a place on the Specialist Music Programme at Brentwood School.
+- All finalists receive a place on the Specialist Music Programme at Brentwood School.

 Life-Changing Prizes